lolothecoder/portfolio/README.md

 ### MICRO-510 Embedded motor control

 The student will be able to design, build, and program a complete motor or actuator control electronic system.
 They will know how to apply motor control theory to real-world systems.

+###  MICRO-315 Embedded Systems and Robotics

+This course covers embedded systems programming: cross-compilation, the use of an FPU in microcontrollers, the use of DSP instructions, and the mechanisms available within a Real-Time Operating System.
+All of this is implemented in a robotics context.

+### EE-110 Logic systems (for MT)

+This course covers the fundamentals of digital systems.
+Based on Boolean algebra and combinational and sequential circuits, including finite state machines, methods for analyzing and synthesizing logic systems are studied and applied.